ljunggren/boozang-docs/README.md

 **Action details**

 Opens the action details panel.
 The action details can be pinned to stay open, or always be seen at the top or base of the action list.
-When pinned, action details simply shows the main controls.
+When pinned, action details only shows the main controls.

 ### Record / Play

 **Recording**

-To record a test, simply click on the record button.
+To record a test, click on the record button.
 Boozang will now catch any action being made in the application window.
-To stop recording, simply click stop.
+To stop recording, click stop.
 In the case where the application window is closed, the record will open the application window at the current URL.
 Use the Reload URL button to make sure that the URL is set correctly before recording.

 **Playing a test**

-To play a test, simply click the Play button.
+To play a test, click the Play button.
 To play the test from the start; make sure that the first row (gray) row of the action list has been selected as this signifies the actual test.
 You can also play a test from a specific action.
 Simply select the action you want to play from and click the Play button.
 You can choose to watch all the actions play and see the result in real-time, or switch to the report view to see the report being generated.

 There are several play modes available